-Nonetheless, the fund manager shall ensure that the "know your customer and investment suitability analysis" is properly carried out in relation to the potential investor, as well as ensure that the anti-money laundering and terrorism financing procedures are respected.
+Nonetheless, the fund manager shall ensure that the "know your customer and investment suitability analysis" is properly carried out in relation to the potential investor, as well as ensure that the anti-money laundering and counter-terrorism financing (AML/CTF) procedures are respected.

-We stress that in the case of AIFs exclusively targeting professional investors, the fund manager shall guarantee that the investors that do not meet such eligibility criteria cannot invest in the AIF.
+We stress that, in the case of AIFs exclusively targeting professional investors or a certain segment of investors, the fund manager shall guarantee that the investors that do not meet such eligibility criteria cannot invest in the AIF.